everglotapp/everglot/README.md

 To only run unit tests there is no need to start the app server itself, just execute the following command.
 It will automatically start the test database if it's not up, yet.

+> In VSCode you can simply press Ctrl+P and enter `task unit-tests`.

 ```bash
 docker-compose \
     -f docker-compose.yml \